What is a post-secondary articulation agreement?

 How does a student know what 4-year institutions have agreements with OCC?

-- OCC has agreements with public and private institutions located in Michigan and beyond.
-View the current agreements by using the "Post-Secondary Agreements/Transfer Guides" link in the Related Links menu on the right.
+OCC has post-secondary articulation agreements with public and private institutions located throughout Michigan and beyond.
+View the current agreements by using the "Post-Secondary Agreements" link in the Related Links menu on the right.

 Can a student change their mind about using a particular articulation agreement?

-- Yes, but meeting with an OCC counselor is strongly advised so that you can make an alternate college plan.
+Yes, but meeting with an OCC counselor is strongly advised so that students can make an alternate college plan.